KunwarPrabhat/sky_gallery/README.md

-## This ia my private picture gallery.
+## This is my private picture gallery.